phoenixRobotic/firebird/README.md

 Youtube: TBA

+## Operating System
+Instructions on this repository assume that you are using a fresh Ubuntu 18.04 LTS as your operating system.
+That being said, the dependencies shouldn't be platform specific.

 ## Plato Research Dialogue System
 This project utilizes the uber-research's Plato Research Dialogue System for conversation AI.
 The repository can be found [HERE](https://github.com/uber-research/plato-research-dialogue-system).
 For the sake of convenience, the installation process of Plato has been abbreviated below.
 A video demonstrating the installation of Plato will be made available soon.